metalivedev/dotclouddocs/public/0.9/firststeps/quickstart.rst

 Then ``create`` your application.
-In this example, we'll name the application, "helloworldapp", and use the default flavor, "sandbox", which is free.
+In this example, we'll name the application, "helloworldapp", and use the default flavor.

 .. code-block:: none